Victory Securities Partners With Matrixport To Provide Institutional-Grade Asset Security Services For Licensed Virtual Assets Products

 Additionally, the integration enables a compliant gateway, supported by a regulatory suite of KYT and AML tools, to Victory Securities' products, including the Victory EMC BTC Cycle Fund, the first Bitcoin fund that allows stablecoin subscriptions, which recently secured an approval by the Securities and Futures Commission of Hong Kong.

-Mr. Kennix Chan, Executive Director of Victory Securities , stated, "As a leading virtual asset brokerage in Hong Kong, we are committed to offering innovative and compliant virtual asset products that prioritize regulatory compliance, fund security, and maximum protection for our clients' digital assets.
-Through our collaboration with Cactus CustodyTM, an institutional-grade virtual currency custodian, we can effectively safeguard investors' digital assets while developing the investment ecosystem for virtual assets.
-This partnership showcases Victory Securities' determination to enter the global Web 3 arena and establishes a preliminary framework for our upcoming series of virtual asset products."
+Mr. Kennix Chan, Executive Director of Victory Securities , stated, 'As a leading virtual asset brokerage in Hong Kong, we are committed to offering innovative and compliant virtual asset products that prioritize regulatory compliance, fund security, and maximum protection for our clients' digital assets.
+Through our collaboration with Cactus Custody, an institutional-grade virtual currency custodian, we can effectively safeguard investors' digital assets while developing the investment ecosystem for virtual assets.
+This partnership showcases Victory Securities' determination to enter the global Web 3 arena and establishes a preliminary framework for our upcoming series of virtual asset products.'

 To date, Victory Securities has introduced various virtual asset products catering to different types of investors.
 It aims to launch cryptocurrency products that meet high regulatory compliance standards, leveraging the characteristics of blockchain technology in Web3 to offer truly secure opportunities for asset appreciation.